 My six years spent at UB were the most enriching years of my life, and I owe a great deal to the Department of Classics as a major influence in development as a life-long learner and, now, educator.
 During my undergraduate years at UB, the ever-encouraging and supportive professors of the Classics Department facilitated opportunities I would never have dreamed of before beginning my bachelor’s degree.
 I learned the joy of traveling and the basics of archaeological field work through a study abroad experience in Turkey, I learned the fundamentals of artifact research and exhibition preparation through a museum internship at the Anderson Gallery, and was even given the freedom to develop my leadership skills through the Undergraduate Classics Club.
 Although I graduated with my BA in Classical Languages and Literatures, as well as Anthropology with a concentration in Archaeology in 2009, I never could quite cut ties with the department that offered me so many opportunities for personal and professional growth.
 I continued to attend UB for graduate studies in education, which led me back to Classics for additional courses in Latin literature.
 After completing my master’s degree and teaching certification in 2011, I am now teaching my own Latin students at Williamsville South High School, in Williamsville, NY.
 Still, I am enthusiastically involved in departmental activities, including weekly Grex meetings for spoken Latin and Conventiculum Buffaloniense, UB’s Department of Classics annual active Latin workshop.
 I look forward to continuing my relationship with the department that gave me so much for many years to come!

 I began my classical studies at the University at Buffalo in 2005, pursuing a budding interest—the Romans.
 Needless to say, this interest flourished, spurred on by the outstanding professors and the fascinating classes they offered.
 I even began to enjoy reading Cicero—a hero to some in this department, and a windbag to others.
 Taking advantage of the many opportunities presented to classics students, I travelled abroad twice.
-Nothing beats climbing to the top of Trajan's Column or buying a one Euro pizza in Naples.
+Nothing beats climbing to the top of Trajan’s Column or buying a one Euro pizza in Naples.
 Six years after my first class (Warfare in the Ancient Mediterranean World), I was reluctantly parting ways with what quickly became my home away from home.
 I had earned a B.A. in Classics, complemented by a M. Ed. in Latin Education.
-I now reside in Warrenton, Virginia, where I teach Latin at Kettle Run High School.
+I am currently with D.C.
+Public Schools at the School Without Walls at Francis-Stevens, where I teach Latin to elementary students.
 As I face the many challenges that teaching brings, I cannot help but be thankful for the unbelievable experience and preparation I received at the University at Buffalo.
-Carpe Bufalum!

 Melissa is an Assistant Professor of History at Dalhousie University in Halifax, Nova Scotia.
 Her work centers on the social and cultural history of the Greeks and Romans, ranging from the conflicts and power struggles within the early Christian community in Corinth to the use of symbols to negotiate status within Roman society.
 Her article, The Gens Togata: Changing Styles and Changing Identities, appeared recently in the American Journal of Philology. at work on a monograph that examines the development of specific elements of attire by sub-groups within Roman society who seek to articulate and manipulate their identities and access to power